Warehouse management isn’t about how much space you’ve got. It’s about how you use it.

 For instance, the warehouse will initiate a Purchase Order (PO).
 A supplier then acknowledges receipt of the PO and sends an Advance Ship Notice (ASN) to alert the warehouse of the package’s shipment, the estimated time of arrival, and the package’s details.

 With an ASN, warehouses can identify discrepancies between the shipment and the purchase order before the shipment arrives.
 If an issue isn’t identified until delivery day, the lead time is effectively doubled, leading to delays for the end customer.
-B2B warehouses can easily receive ASNs if they have a robust warehouse management system (WMS) with EDI capabilities.
+B2B warehouses can easily receive ASNs if they have a robust software with EDI capabilities.

 Moreover, if a warehouse has RFID functionality, they can further reduce lead times by using RFID scanners to quickly account for all the items requested in their purchase order.